How to Become a Sonographer

 Types of Sonographers

 Sonographers initially train to be generalists in the field.
 However, after gaining experience on the job, many move on to pursue additional education and certifications to specialize in a specific area.
-Different types of sonographers include:
+Different types of medical sonographers include:

 1. Cardiac sonographer